mattbrannon/eslint/docs/src/contribute/package-json-conventions.md

 ### Start

 A `start` script is used to start a server.
-As of this writing, no ESLint package has more than one `start` script, so there's no need `start` to have any modifiers.
+As of this writing, no ESLint package has more than one `start` script, so there's no need for `start` to have any modifiers.

 ### Test

 Scripts that execute code in order to ensure the actual behavior matches expected behavior MUST have names that begin with `test`.

-If a package contains any `test:*` scripts, there SHOULD be a script named `test` and it MUST run of all of the tests that would have been run if each `test:*` script was called individually.
+If a package contains any `test:*` scripts, there SHOULD be a script named `test` and it MUST run all of the tests that would have been run if each `test:*` script was called individually.

 A test script SHOULD NOT include linting.